The legislative branch is also known as.

 The advisers to the President are collectively referred to as the _______ and individually referred to as ______

-This is created when the supreme court makes a decision, and that decision sets a standard for how future cases on similar issues will be handled
+When the supreme court makes a decision, and that decision sets a standard for how future cases on similar issues will be handled.

 The side of the case that presents witnesses first.